sfepy/sfepy/doc/tutorial.rst

 The above last three steps are essentially repeated for each time step.
-So that is it -- using the code a black-box PDE solver shields the user from having to create the :class:`Problem <sfepy.discrete.problem.Problem>` instance by hand.
+So that is it -- using the code a black-box PDE solver shields the user from having to create the `Problem` instance by hand.
 But note that this is possible, and often necessary when the flexibility of the default solvers is not enough.
-At the end of the tutorial an example demonstrating the interactive creation of the :class:`Problem <sfepy.discrete.problem.Problem>`  is shown, see :ref:`sec-interactive-example-linear-elasticity`.
+At the end of the tutorial an example demonstrating the interactive creation of the `Problem`  is shown, see :ref:`sec-interactive-example-linear-elasticity`.

 Now let us continue with running a simulation.